Search Fred Hutch Extranet

 The IRO keeps track of research activities which use de-identified human data or specimens but do not meet the definition of Human Subjects Research.
 The Fred Hutch IRB determines whether the research activity involves human subjects or not.
 If the research activity involves human subjects, it will require IRB review.

-Investigators who believe their research with de-identified human data or specimens does not involve human subjects should submit an Application for Review - Human Specimens or Data Research to the IRO.
+Investigators who believe their research with de-identified human data or specimens does not involve human subjects should submit an IRB Application (No Contact) to the IRO.

 1. Research using de-identified human data, specimens, or cell lines from certain sources are presumptively determined to be Not Human Subjects research: The IRB has pre-reviewed a number of de-identified data and specimen providers.
 If your research involves de-identified human data or specimens obtained exclusively from providers on the following list, then your research is "presumptively" considered Not Human Subject's research and no additional paperwork is required to be submitted to the IRO.